femto-email/client/readme.md

 - [ ] Allow people to use the service online. (major parts: db, page changes)
 - [x] List folders from an account.
-- [x] List emails from an account (one inbox at a time at the moment).
+- [x] List emails from an account.
 - [ ] Add an account/edit an account.
 - [ ] Send emails via SMTP.
 - [ ] Compile multiple emails into one thread.